SoSeDiK/YAGS/README.md

 	- Additionally, by using `XButton1` and `XButton2` you can press «+» and «-» to increase or decrease the crafting amount.
   - Perform mystic offering.
   - Click «Confirm» button in some popups.
-  - Collect Coins and Companion Exp in Tea Pot.
   - Click «Continue Challenge» in Domain.
   - Click «Skip» in Domain/Wish/Cutscenes.
   - Toggle «Auto-Play Story» mode in dialogue.